Bricklou/kubestro/CONTRIBUTING.md

 4. Install dependencies on your local machine.
 Please do not update any dependencies along with a feature request.
 If you find stale dependencies, please open a separate pull request to update them.

-I am a bit excentric and I used Nix Flake to manage my dependencies.
+I am a bit eccentric and I used Nix Flake to manage my dependencies.
 Ideally, you should use the Nix Flake too.
 You can install Nix by following the instructions on the [Nix website](https://nixos.org/download.html).
 On the other hand, if you don't want to use Nix, you can try installing the required dependencies manually.
 You can find the dependencies in the `flake.nix` file.

 For all the sub-projects, I also use [Task](https://taskfile.dev/#/) to run tasks.
 Please ensure it is installed on your machine.

 For all the projects, you can install the dependencies by running the following command: